 Normal - For on-road conditions.
-Select this mode before driving on surfaces which are to a hard road surface or once are similar to a hard road surface or once the need for a special mode has passed.
+Select this mode before driving on surfaces which are similar to a hard road surface or once the need for a special mode has passed.

-Note: This is the default when you switch on your vehicle and whenever you select 4x2 via the four-wheel drive control.
+Note: This is the default when you switch on vour vehicle and whenever vou select 4x2 via the four-wheel drive control.

-Grass/Gravel/Snow - For off-road conditions.
-Select this mode where loose or slippery material such as packed snow, ice, grass, or a thin layer of gravel or sand covers a firm surface.
+material such as packed snow, ice, grass. or a thin layer of gravel or sand covers a firm surface.
 If your vehicle cannot gain traction in deep snow, switching off the traction control system could help.